Winter Safety Measures for Health Care Providers

 - Sprinkler piping shall not be used to support decorations (NFPA 13 Section 188.8.131.52).

-Questions about this information may be directed to the following contact persons:
+Questions about this information may be directed to the following:

 - Nursing homes and facilities serving people with developmental disabilities should contact the appropriate Nursing Home Resident Care regional office.